unraid/docs/docs/unraid-os/troubleshooting/diagnostics/capture-diagnostics-and-logs.md

 - The `-t` result shows the buffered (sequential) disk read performance.

 :::tip
 Run this test multiple times to get a more reliable benchmark.
-You can use the following one-liner to run the test 12 times:
+For example, you can use the following one-liner to run the test 12 times:

 ```
 for ((i=0;i<12;i++)); do hdparm -tT /dev/sdX; done